-- I. GEORGE GILBERT G. DELA CUESTA, of legal age, with postal address at Rizal Commercial Banking Corporation, 46/F Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City, do hereby depose and say: - I am the Corporate Secretary of Rizal Commercial Banking Corporation (the "Bank"), a corporation organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal place of business at Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City. - As Corporate Secretary, I have custody of the minutes book of the Bank, which contains the minutes of the meetings of the Board of Directors and the Executive Committee. - The Board of Directors in its regular meeting held on April 26, 2021, wherein a quorum was present and acting throughout, issued the following resolution:
+- I, GEORGE GILBERT G. DELA CUESTA, of legal age, with postal address at Rizal Commercial Banking Corporation, 46/F Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City, do hereby depose and say: - 1.
+I am the Corporate Secretary of Rizal Commercial Banking Corporation ("Bank"), a corporation organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal place of business at Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City. - As Corporate Secretary, I have custody of the minutes book of the Bank, which contains the minutes of the meetings of the Board of Directors and the Executive Committee. - 3.
+The Board of Directors, in its regular meeting held on September 26, 2022 wherein a quorum was present and acting throughout, issued the following resolution:

-Resolution No. BR-21-096a
+Resolution No. BR-22-190a

-"BE IT RESOLVED, AS IT IS HEREBY RESOLVED, that the Board of Directors approves the amendment of the Bank's Related Party Transactions Policy as follows:
+"BE IT RESOLVED, AS IT IS HEREBY RESOLVED, that, on the endorsement of the Related Party Transactions (RPT) Committee, the Board of Directors approves the amendment of the Bank's RPT Policy covering the following sections: